15 Email Etiquette Rules You Should Follow At Workplace

 ✔️ Upload large files to the cloud and insert the URL of the files.

-Accessibility is crucial to ensure email etiquette.
+The last thing to watch out for is accessibility.
+It is crucial to ensure email etiquette.
 Make sure your email format is accessible to all users and email clients.

 ✔️ Use standard fonts and proper sizing.